saporitigianni/coinmarketcappy/README.rst

 Code of Conduct
 ---------------

-Everyone interacting in the ``coinmarketcappy`` project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct <https://www.pypa.io/en/latest/code-of-conduct/>`_.
+Everyone interacting in the ``coinmarketcappy`` project's codebase, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct <https://www.pypa.io/en/latest/code-of-conduct/>`_.

+Buy me a coffee?

+ETH 0xaD1F09626b9B8e701D5f0F4a237193Df73d3C445